DEFRA/software-development-standards/standards/docker_standards.md

   && apt-get install -y --no-install-recommends unzip \
   && curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l /vsdbg
   ```

-## Container scanning
-Container scanning tools collate vulnerability reports from a number of sources to determine security issues within operating system kernels, libraries, and software packages.

-Containers should be regularly scanned using tools such as Clair, Anchore Engine, Aqua Trivy or JFrog XRay.

-A comparison of the different tools is available in [Confluence](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1408172407/Container+Image+Scanning+Tools)

 ## Multi stage builds
 Dockerfiles should implement multi stage builds to allow different build stages to be targetted for specific purposes.
 For example, a final production image does not need all the unit test files and a unit test running image would use a different running command than the application.